abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Aside from the little-confusing fact that *monoid objects are morphisms* when viewed categorically, this describes exactly what monoids are.

 Categories have an identity morphism for each object, so for categories with just one object, there should also be exactly one identity morphism.
-And monoids do have an identity object, which when viewed categorically corresponds to that identity morphism.
+And monoids do have an identity *object*, which when viewed categorically corresponds to that identity morphism.

-Categories provide a way to compose two morphisms with an appropriate type signature, and for categories with one object, this means that *all morphisms should be composable* with one another.
+Categories provide a way to compose two morphisms with an appropriate type signature, and for categories with one object, this means that *all morphisms are be composable* with one another.
 And the monoid operation does exactly that --- given any two objects (or two morphisms, if we use the categorical terminology), it creates a third.

 Philosophically, defining a monoid as a one-object category corresponds to the view of monoids as a model of how a set of (associative) actions that are performed on a given object alter its state.
 Provided that the object's state is determined solely by the actions that are performed on it, we can leave it out of the equation and concentrate on how the actions are combined.
 And as per usual, the actions (and elements) can be anything, from mixing colors, to adding quantities to a given set of things etc.